Skip to main content

 Thursday, October 19, 2006

-Vignesh Rajamani, a graduate student in OSU’s School of Electrical and Computer Engineering, has been honored nationally for his work in the field of electromagnetic compatibility, efforts that include leadership, research and the renewal next month of a national short course at OSU.
+Vignesh Rajamani, a graduate student in Oklahoma State University’s School of Electrical and Computer Engineering, has been honored nationally for his work in the field of electromagnetic compatibility, efforts that include leadership, research and the renewal next month of a national short course at OSU.

-Rajamani, who is completing a doctorate in electrical engineering, was presented the Institute of Electrical and Electronics Engineers (IEEE) Electromagnetic Compatibility Society’s President’s Memorial Award.
-He was recognized for “commitment and dedication as demonstrated by an active role in the IEEE EMC Society, the Robust Electromagnetic Field Testing and Simulation Laboratory at OSU and his technical strength in computation and experimental electromagnetics.”
+Rajamani, who is completing a doctorate in electrical engineering, was presented with the Institute of Electrical and Electronics Engineers Electromagnetic Compatibility Society’s President’s Memorial Award.
+He was recognized for “commitment and dedication as demonstrated by an active role in the IEEE EMC Society, the Robust Electromagnetic Field Testing and Simulation Laboratory at OSU, and his technical strength in computation and experimental electromagnetics.”

-Rajamani received the honor along with a $2,000 stipend in August at IEEE’s Electromagnetic Compatibility Symposium in Portland, Ore.
+Rajamani received the honor and a $2,000 stipend in August at IEEE’s Electromagnetic Compatibility Symposium in Portland, Oregon.

-Electromagnetic compatibility is an emphasis of electrical engineering that deals with the development of systems, devices or equipment that are able to function properly in their electromagnetic environment without introducing electromagnetic disturbances to anything in that environment.
+Electromagnetic compatibility is an emphasis of electrical engineering that deals with the development of systems, devices, or equipment that can function properly in their electromagnetic environment without introducing electromagnetic disturbances to anything in that environment.

 “The question we try to answer is, will my device, say a cell phone, be able to operate when surrounded by five other wireless devices and still work properly?”
 Rajamani said.
 “We try to identify and correct instances of interference so that these technologies work better.”

-The course had not been offered nationally for almost two years, but Charles Bunting, OSU associate professor of electrical and computer engineering, and Gustav Freyer, a leader in the EMC community, revived it in response to demand from companies such as Lockheed Martin, Cessna Aircraft Company and Scientific Atlanta as well as federal agencies including NASA Langley and the Naval Surface Warfare Center.
+The course had not been offered nationally for almost two years, but Charles Bunting, an OSU associate professor of electrical and computer engineering, and Gustav Freyer, a leader in the EMC community, revived it in response to demand from companies such as Lockheed Martin, Cessna Aircraft Company, and Scientific Atlanta, as well as federal agencies including NASA Langley and the Naval Surface Warfare Center.

 “The electromagnetic environment is crowded, and the continual emergence of wireless communication devices is making it even more so.
 But because of this, the future of EMC is bright,” Bunting said.
 “I believe OSU can be a national leader in the fields of EMC education and testing.”